ghall89/dice-roll/README.md

 ## Usage

 1. From the project directory, run `node index.js` in your terminal
-2. Select your die of choice.
+2. Select your die of choice
-3. When you are done, select `Exit` from the menu.
+3. Choose number of dice (default is 1)

 ## Dependencies